 The most important aspect of any Spinning® class is that everyone has the opportunity to work at their own levels.
 Riders should be encouraged to 'back off' anytime they need to, or to 'push on' if they feel able.

-At LA Revolution you will be able to find your own space within the energy zones.
+At La-rev you will be able to find your own space within the energy zones.

 A good Spinning® programme is full of variety with rides and profiles that challenge your body and mind in a different way every time.